Daniel Ricciardo set to return to Red Bull as team's third driver for 2023 Formula 1 season

 Daniel Ricciardo was left without a seat for 2023 after having his contract with McLaren terminated a year early; the Australian spent five seasons with Red Bull from 2014-2018 watch the Abu Dhabi GP all weekend live on Sky Sports F1 - with the race at 1pm on Sunday

-Daniel Ricciardo is set to return to Red Bull as the team's third driver for the Formula 1 2023 season, according to Helmut Marko.
+Daniel Ricciardo is set to return to Red Bull as the team's third driver for the Formula 1 2023 season, though Christian Horner insists Sergio Perez's job is safe as Max Verstappen's team-mate.

 It is expected that Ricciardo will be a development driver, with Liam Lawson the official reserve.